 “Equally enchanting and disorienting.”—Boston Book Review

-Ted Mooney is the author of Easy Travel to Other Planets, Traffic and Laughter, and Singing into the Piano.
-His fiction has appeared in Esquire, Granta, and The New American Review, and he has received grants from the Guggenheim and… More about Ted Mooney
+Ted Mooney is the author of Easy Travel to Other Planets, Traffic and Laughter, Singing into the Piano, and The Same River Twice.
+His fiction has appeared in Esquire, Granta, and The New American Review, and he has received grants from the Guggenheim and the Ingram… More about Ted Mooney